Yab2629/alx-fe-reactjs/recipe-sharing-app/README.md

 - Delete recipes
 - State management using Zustand
 - Routing using React Router
-- **Advanced Search and Filtering:** Search recipes by title or description.
+- Advanced Search and Filtering: Search recipes by title or description.
+- **User Favorites:** Users can mark recipes as favorites.
+- **Personalized Recommendations:** The app suggests recipes based on user favorites.

 ## Technologies Used
 - React (with Vite)